UoBCS/cc-tutor-docs/project-proposal-draft.md

 This project will tackle the problems in teaching compilers/compiler construction in University courses.
 It will firstly identify the the main topics taught in compiler design then focus on the most common topics student find hard to grasp.

-To do so it will:
+The project is an ecosystem of tools that will enable students to learn about the compilation process through visualisation and the teachers to customise, upload content and prepare assessments.

+## Methods

+In order to achieve the project statement points the study will be defined as:

 - Research the content of multiple compiler courses
 - Build a questionnaire for UoB CS students that have taken the compiler construction course
 - Build a prototype and a post-questionnaire to assess the below mentioned features.

-The project is an ecosystem of tools that will enable students to learn about the compilation process through visualisation and the teachers to customise, upload content and prepare assessments.

 The ecosystem will include (this may vary throughout the development of the system)